 The soil can be several meters deep, but due to nutrient leaching, it lacks most of the essential nutrients for plant growth.
 The thin topsoil layer contains all the nutrients from decaying plants and animals, and this thin layer sustains the many plant species in the forest.
 One might think that the soil would be very rich because it supports so much life, but when tropical forests are clear-cut, the soil is useless for agriculture after only a few years — when the topsoil becomes depleted.

 Temperate forests occur in the next latitude ring, in North America, northeastern Asia, and Europe.
 There are four well-defined seasons in this zone including winter.
-In general, the temperature ranges from -30 to 30°C (-22 to 86° Fahrenheit) and the forests receive 75-150 cm (30-60 inches) of precipitation per year.
-Deciduous (leaf-shedding) trees make up a large proportion of the tree composition in addition to some coniferous trees such as pines and firs.
+In general, the temperature ranges from -30 to 30°C (-22 to 86 F) and the forests receive 75-150 cm (30-60 in) of precipitation per year.
+Deciduous — or leaf-shedding — trees make up a large proportion of the tree composition in addition to some coniferous trees such as pines and firs.
 The decaying fallen leaves and moderate temperatures combine to create fertile soil.
 On average, there are 3-4 tree species per square km.
 Common tree species are oak, beech, maple, elm, birch, willow, and hickory trees.
 Common animals that live in the forest are squirrels, rabbits, birds, deer, wolves, foxes, and bears.
 They are adapted to both cold winters and warm summer weather.

 Boreal forests, also called taiga, are found between 50 and 60 degree of latitude in the sub-Arctic zone.
 This area contains Siberia, Scandinavia, Alaska, and Canada.
 Trees are coniferous and evergreen.